Requirements for Programs at Educational Institutions Outside of Alberta

 The Federal School Code Search tool can be found on the U.S. Department of Education website.
 If the institution is available in this database, it is approved for “Title IV” funding.

-Requirements for International Educational Institutions
+Requirements for Other International Educational Institutions

 Institution and Program Designation Requirements